Temporal Dynamic Quantization for Diffusion Models: Temporal Dynamic Quantization

 \subsection{Challenges of Diffusion Model Quantization}

-The biggest challenge of quantizing diffusion models is to find optimal quantization parameters ($s$ and $z$) for activation that minimizes the quantization error.
+The biggest challenge of quantizing diffusion models is to find optimal quantization parameters ($s$ and $z$) for activation that minimize the quantization error.
 As shown in Fig. ~\ref{fig:diffusion_distribution}, activation distribution of diffusion models have a unique property due to the iterative denoising process, whose distribution highly varies depending on the time step ($t$) regardless of the layer index.

 Therefore, using static values for quantization parameters causes significant quantization error for different time steps, as shown in Fig. \ref{fig:quant_err}.
 Previous studies~\cite{li2023qdiffusion,shang2023ptq4dm} has also reported the dynamic property of activations in diffusion models and attempted to address it by sampling the calibration dataset across overall time frames.
 However, despite these efforts, these studies still relied on static parameters, resulting in sub-optimal convergence of minimizing quantization error.
 To tackle this problem fundamentally, it is crucial to enable the update of quantization parameters considering the dynamics in the input activation distribution.